d1egoprog/COURSE-BigDataScienceandAnalitycs/README.md

 # Big Data and Data Science Course

-This repository has all the related support, class, examples material for My DBig Data Science Course
+This repository has all the related support, class, examples material for My Big Data Science Course

 ## Workshp Summary